 - Article 27 complements the preceding paragraph, by delineating that the position, status and official capacity of individuals, whether private, governmental or international does not exempt them from criminal liability under this statute.
-This means that all individuals regardless of their position (even heads of State), will be held accountable for their actions before the Court.
-Emphasizing on Article 25 without considering the significance of this Article would render this analysis incomplete.
+This means that all individuals regardless of their position (even heads of State), will be held accountable for their actions before the Court.1 Emphasizing on Article 25 without considering the significance of this Article would render this analysis incomplete.
 The drafters of the Statute exhibited remarkable accuracy in this section, because the history of wars is a testimony to the claim that the crimes covered by the Statute are committed by or upon the orders of heads of the independent political entities, such as governments.
 Consequently, the entire text of the Statute would be rendered futile if these individuals were exempt from responsibility. - Article 28 dwells on the separate responsibility of military commanders in relation to the crimes under the Statute, holding them directly accountable for crimes committed by forces under their command.2 The rationale behind this provision is that is that a military commander either had knowledge of the crimes being committed or failed to take reasonable measures to prevent them.
 In both cases, the superior commander bears responsibility.
 However, this responsibility is contingent upon the commander's effective control, which means that they must have been aware of the crimes and consciously ignored them, failed to take necessary measures to prevent them, or neglected to refer the issue to competent authorities for consideration.
 Only under these circumstances can they be held responsible for the crimes committed. - Article 30 emphasizes the significance of a mental or psychological element3 in establishing criminal liability.
 In addition to the occurrence of a crime or the presence of a material element,4 a person must have intention and knowledge5 to incur criminal liability.
 This means that the individual participated in the action with premeditated intention and had the purpose of achieving a certain result, or they created a situation where, based on their actions or the normal course of events, such a result was probable.
 In other words, the same criteria for intention and result considered in the domestic law are also applicable as the standards for individual responsibility in international law.
-This provision can help screen the main suspects in addressing a war crime. naturally, for these crimes to happen, several events must occur, and sometimes a number of individuals facilitate the process of their implementation; however, it is irrefutable that in military matters, the information is classified and not all the individuals are informed of the details.
-Therefore, the premise that certain individuals who participated in the commission of a crime did not have the knowledge of the final
+This provision can help screen the main suspects in addressing a war crime. naturally, for these crimes to happen, several events must occur, and sometimes a number of individuals facilitate the process of their implementation; however, it is irrefutable that in military matters, the information is classified and not all the individuals who participated in the commission of a crime did not have the knowledge of the final result anticipated by the commanders or the main officials, or did not intend for such a result to occur, and hence should not be prosecuted and held responsible is warranted to some international legal scholars.

-^{3 .} Mens rea.
+3 .
+Mens rea.